 Favourite varieties we carry regularly are the orange ball dahlias, they look like little pumpkins and I want to eat them; gorgeous deep burgundy star dahlias are so dramatic!
 And of course, the Queen Bee, the stunning dinner-plate Cafe au Lait dahlia is… I mean.
 She’s the queen for a reason.

-Dahlias are available from now until frost hits, come see what your favourite is!
+Dahlias are available from now until frost hits, check out online store and find out what your favourite arrangement is!